 HS2 is a national high speed rail network which will link London with Birmingham, Manchester and Leeds.
 Not only will journey times be reduced from London Euston to the region by an estimated 38 mins, but it will drive economic growth in Solihull.

-Visit HS2 in Solihull, and subscribe for news updates about what is proposed along the route in Solihull, how it is being constructed and what is being done to reduce disruption.
+Visit HS2 in Solihull, to subscribe for news updates about what is proposed along the route in Solihull, how it is being constructed and what is being done to reduce disruption.
 To get in touch with HS2:

 - call their 24/7 Freephone Community Helpline on 08081 434 434